Research Article | Open Access

 utilization of health care services and avoiding self-medication practices.

-Effective implementation of existing drug regulations and formulating new methods
+Effective implementation of existing drug regulations and formulating new

-of monitoring will also be helpful in the long run.
+methods of monitoring will also be helpful in the long run.

-KEYWORDS: Self-medication, Urban Population, Prevalence, Questionnaire Study.
+Keywords: Self-medication, Urban Population, Prevalence, Questionnaire Study.